The Hollow (TV series): Production

-LGBTQ Representation
+LGBTQ representation

 This short-lived series, The Hollow, featured various LGBTQ+ characters.
 On May 8, 2020, the show's second season premiered on Netflix.
-The first episode of that season, titled "Home," features one of the show's protagonists, an Asian girl named Mira, was shown to be adopted by her two fathers named Paul and Curtis and a brother named Miles.
-The second episode featured a Hispanic boy named Adam who was revealed to be homosexual, as he said that Mira, a female protagonist, is "not his type."
+The first episode of that season, titled "Home", features one of the show's protagonists, an Asian girl named Mira, was shown to be adopted by her two fathers named Paul and Curtis and a brother named Miles.
+The second episode featured a Hispanic boy named Adam who was revealed to be gay, as he said that Mira, a female protagonist, is "not his type".
 Prior to this, in the trailer for Season 2 the LGBT pride flag was seen in his room, leading some fans to speculate he was gay.
 (This flag is also seen right at the beginning of the first episode of Season Two).
-Also, the unfolding of the events in the series makes it very likely that Reeve, a Black boy, is gay and a former love interest of Adam.
+Also, the unfolding of the events in the series makes it very likely that Reeve might be gay and a former love interest of Adam.
 Some critics stated that while this was somewhat clear in season one, there is little or no "romantic entanglement" for the show's characters in the show's second season, with the show focusing on "difficult and dramatic friendships" instead.